corona-warn-app/cwa-documentation/solution_architecture.md

 This document is intended for a technical audience.
 It represents the most **recent state of the architecture and is still subject to change** as external dependencies (e.g. the framework provided by Apple/Google) are also still changing.

-The diagrams  reflect the current state but may also change at a later point of time.
+The diagrams  reflect the current state but may also change at a later point in time.
 For some of the diagrams, [Technical Architecture Modeling (TAM)](http://www.fmc-modeling.org/fmc-and-tam) is used.

 Please note that further technical details on the individual components, the security concept, and the data protection concept are provided at a later date.